-Pursuit of the goal requires strategic, inclusive and all-of-society approaches.
+Pursuit of the Goals requires strategic, inclusive and all-of-society approaches.
 Reflecting this foundational requirement, Sendai Framework global Target E calls to “substantially increase the number of countries with national and local disaster risk reduction strategies by 2020”.
 Target E is shared with indicators of SDG 1 that calls for an end to poverty, SDG 11 on sustainable cities and communities, and SDG 13 on climate action.1

-National and local disaster risk reduction strategies are essential for implementing and monitoring a country’s risk reduction priorities by setting implementation milestones, establishing key roles and responsibilities of government and nongovernment actors, and identifying technical and financial resources.
-In order to implement the priorities they are set out to achieve, they need to be supported by a well-coordinated institutional architecture, legislative mandates, political buy-in of decision-makers, and human and financial capacities at all levels of society.Download syllabus
+National and local disaster risk reduction strategies are essential for implementing and monitoring a country’s multi-hazard risk reduction priorities by setting implementation milestones, establishing key roles and responsibilities of government and nongovernment actors, and identifying technical and financial resources.
+In order to implement the priorities they are set out to achieve, they need to be supported by a well-coordinated institutional architecture, legislative mandates, political buy-in of decision-makers, and human and financial capacities at all levels of society.Download Syllabus

-National government and other relevant stakeholders.
+National government and their other relevant stakeholders.

 - Understand and develop disaster risk-informed policies in coherence with climate change and other sustainable development measures.